 Here are the most pressing sales challenges for most businesses out there.

 Every business struggles with closing new customers (small and large alike).
 Even enterprises have to compete for large government contracts.

 Startups haven’t proven themselves yet, lack a fully trained sales team on-site, and need to compete with large, well-known organizations.
 Especially true if the founder has no sales expertise.

 Enterprises are expensive.
 Their operational costs are high which affects their price point.
-Also, most enterprises can’t innovate fast enough, allowing for competitors to chime in or startups to launch, acquiring some of their existing users.
+Also, most enterprises can’t innovate fast enough, allowing competitors to chime in or startups to launch, acquiring some of their existing users.

-Even when an established sales process is in place, the landscape of the market evolves with a fast pace.
+Even when an established sales process is in place, the landscape of the market evolves at a fast pace.
 Consumers get access to new opportunities (or competitors).
 Some profitable channels get oversaturated.
 Retaining top salespeople is expensive and eats up the business margins.

 Here’s the starter guide to generating sales designed for covering the basic techniques for introvert founders and CEOs.

 5.2.
 Retaining Customers (Lifetime Value)